Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 The multidisciplinary team’s plan of care involved Alex in cognitive-behavioral therapy.
 Two forms of therapy were felt to be good choices for Alex—Cognitive Processing Therapy and Prolonged Exposure therapy, which are two of the most common CBT methods used to treat PTSD.
 A psychologist met with Alex and discussed the theory behind Prolonged Exposure therapy to help him understand why he would be asked to do something as scary as reliving his trauma.
 He was told he would be talking about and reacting to the memories of his traumatic experience, but in the absence of any danger.

-During the next session, Alex struggled at first, but with the psychologist’s promptings and urgings began talking about the mission and how his best friend, Loren, had been killed.
-He remembered his frantic efforts to try to reach his friend through the gunfire.
-He remembered screaming Loren’s name over and over as he ran for cover to avoid the enemy gunfire.
-Again he felt the fear and frustration of being trapped and helpless as he tried to fight his own way out of danger.
+During the next session, Alex struggled at first, but with the psychologist’s promptings and urgings began talking about the bombing and how his best friend, Loren, had been killed.
+He remembered his frantic efforts to try to reach his friend through the flames and smoke.
+He remembered screaming Loren’s name over and over as he watched his friend go up in flames.
+Again he felt the fear and frustration of being trapped and helpless as he tried to reach his friend.

 During the telling of the event, Alex experienced intense distress and fear and responded physiologically as if he were actually living through the trauma again.
 He cried softly as he described the death of his friend and repeatedly said, “I’m sorry, I’m so sorry, Loren!
 I should have saved you.
 I wish it had been me.”
 During this session the psychologist recorded his description of the trauma and emotional response.
 Alex was instructed to listen to this recording sometime during the day and told that they would repeat the session again the following morning.